The Geometric Mean is a measure of mean that indicates the typical value of a set of numbers. This measure can only be used for positive values.

-Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.Further information can be found on the Wikipedia Geometric Mean page
+Note that the Geometric mean is always less than or equal to the Arithmetic mean.For further information on the geometric mean, see the Wikipedia Geometric Mean page.

-Where the number arguments are 1 or more positive numeric values, for which you want to calculate the geometric mean.
+Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the geometric mean.

 In this example, the Geomean function returns the value 1.622671112.

-Further examples of the Excel Geomean function can be found on the Microsoft Office website.
+Further details and examples of the Excel Geomean function are provided on the Microsoft Office website.

 If you get an error from the Excel Geomean function this is likely to be one of the following:

 |#NUM!||-||Occurs if any of the supplied numeric values are negative.|

 |#VALUE!||-||Occurs if any of the supplied values are non-numeric.|